-The Building Biology guidelines regarding the levels of concern for magnetic fields describes these levels as being a No Concern (<0.2 mG) and Slight Concern (>0.2 and <1 mG).
+The Building Biology guidelines regarding the levels of concern for magnetic fields describes these levels as being of No Concern (<0.2 mG) and Slight Concern (>0.2 and <1 mG).

-It should be noted that the Building Biology guidelines for level of concern consider the most natural state as being the ideal.
+It should be noted that Building Biology guidelines for level of concern consider the most natural state as being the ideal.
 As such, “No” or “Slight” levels of concern are difficult to reach in the urban/suburban environment.
 These levels are not impossible, however.
 For cost efficacy, our clients are usually content with reaching “No” or “Slight” (Low) or even low-“Severe” (Low-Moderate) levels of concern as indicated by the Building Biology guidelines in these urban/suburban settings.
-For more information on this topic Search for “EMF spectrum” online for a visual representation of where different forms of EMF fall on the continuum.
-For a complete overview of published health-related effects from exposure to all types of electromagnetic radiation, I suggest the Bioinitiative Report which is available for $2 online.
+You can search for “EMF spectrum” online for a visual representation of where different forms of EMF fall on the continuum.
+For a complete overview of published health related effects from exposure to all types of electromagnetic radiation, I suggest the Bioinitiative Report which is available for $2 online.

 By: Cameron Freres; Environmental Inspector, EMF Consultant

 - Air Quality Testing